-This sounds cumbersome, but the situation was much more complicated before the agreement (and still is for countries not part of The Hague Convention).
+This sounds cumbersome, but the situation was much more complex before the agreement; it still is for countries not part of The Hague Convention.
 Documents required certification from several agencies, authorities, schools, etc. in both your home country and the country of destination.
 The process is much more streamlined now.

 How to find an apostille in your country

-To find out how to get a document legalized, you should check your government’s website.
-While some countries provide fast service, you should try to start this process a few months before you apply for your permit to ensure everything is ready in time.
+To find out how to legalize a document, check your government’s website.
+While some countries provide fast service, you should try to start this process a few months before you apply.

 Below, we explain how the certification process works, and where to go to get more information in the United Kingdom, the United States, and Australia.

 Finding an apostille in the United Kingdom

 In the UK, you’ll need to apply to the government’s Legalization Office to confirm a signature or stamp is from a certified UK public official.

 The service costs a fee of £30 (€34) per document, plus courier costs of £5.50 (€6.25) per 1.5kg.
 To have the document delivered to a European country, the courier cost increases to £14.50 (€16.50) per 1.5kg,.

 The UK government says it takes two working days to process documents on its standard service (4-5 days in October due to high demand).
-It also offers a £75 (€85) same-day business service, for which documents must be taken to and from an office in London.
+It also offers a £75 (€85) same-day business service.

 You can find out more by using the UK’s document legalization service.